iris-edu/aftershocks/README.md

 will attempt to associate each GCMT event with the corresponding FDSN event.
 If association is successful, the FDSN event is replaced with the corresponding GCMT event.
 User may select to also plot the unassociated GCMTs (if any).
 Changing the FDSN event service provider (https://www.fdsn.org/webservices/) should be as simple as changing the parameters.
-However, some data centers may have slightly different configuration and therefore change the service provider may require further parameter tuning.
+However, some data centers may have slightly different configuration and therefore changing the service provider may require further parameter tuning.

  CONTENT: